Farnham: Demography and housing

 In 1901, the population of Farnham was about 14,000.
 Since the end of the Second World War, Farnham has expanded from a population of about 20,000 to 39,488; about 16,500 people live in the town centre (as distinct from the town centre conservation area), while the remaining inhabitants live in the suburbs and villages within the town's administrative boundaries.

 The average level of accommodation in the region composed of detached houses was 28%, the average that was apartments was 22.6%.

 The proportion of households in the civil parish who owned their home outright compares to the regional average of 35.1%.
 The proportion who owned their home with a loan compares to the regional average of 32.5%.
 The remaining % is made up of rented dwellings (plus a negligible % of households living rent-free).

-Politics
+Governance

 Farnham is represented by councillors at a county, district and town level.
 Farnham is represented at Surrey County Council by three councillors from three county council wards: Farnham Central, Farnham North and Farnham South.
 As of the 2021 election, all three of the sitting county councillors are members of the Farnham Residents party.

 As the town with the largest population in Waverley, Farnham has nine wards, and is represented by eighteen councillors at Waverley Borough Council.
 As of the 2019 election, 15 councillors represent the Farnham Residents party, two represent the Liberal Democrats, and one represents the Conservatives.

-The current Member of Parliament is Jeremy Hunt (Conservative).

 Media

-The Farnham Herald is the only newspaper exclusively for Farnham; published by Tindle Newspaper Group.
-It was established by E.W.
-Langham in 1892 and bought by the Tindle newspaper group in 1967.
+The Farnham Herald is the only newspaper exclusively for Farnham; established by E.W.
+Langham in 1892 and bought by the Tindle Newspaper Group in 1967.
 Farnham is also covered by Ash & Farnham News & Mail, which is published by Trinity Mirror.

-The local TV stations are BBC South & ITV Meridian, received from the Hannington & Midhurst transmitters.
-BBC London & ITV London are also received, from the Crystal Palace transmitter.
-Farnham is covered on BBC radio by BBC Surrey (which covers Surrey & North-East Hampshire on 104.6FM).